TUDelft-DataDrivenControl/FLORISSE_M/Docs/source/Architecture.rst

 Every top level block in this diagram corresponds to a folder in the FLORIS source code.
 Each arrow denotes the flow of data.
 This diagram is not rigorous but it does give an accurate overview.

 The diagram below shows the `class diagram <https://en.wikipedia.org/wiki/Class_diagram>`_ which shows all classes and their relationship.
 The notation language in this diagram is called Unified Modeling Language (UML).
+A more thorough write up of the class diagram can be found on the `IBM website <https://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/>`_.

 .. image:: Images/DrawIODiagrams/FLORIS_classes.png
    :width: 100 %